 What amazes me about the workshop is how all the different people seem to be getting out of it just what they need.
 The four of us from the Dept of Botany are vastly different characters, yet are all picking out our own messages.
 Incredible!
 Trish, University of Western Australia

-I want to thank you for organising the Gho-Ghet life’s a Game programme and to tell you that I really enjoyed it.
-It wasn’t quite as I expected, in fact it was totally different and better.
-The invitation email was sitting on my computer for weeks and eventually I thought “just do it” and now I’m very glad I enrolled.
+I want to thank you for organizing the GhoGhet life’s a Game program and to tell you that I really enjoyed it.
+It wasn’t quite as I expected, in fact, it was totally different and better.
+The invitation email was sitting on my computer for weeks and eventually, I thought “just do it” and now I’m very glad I enrolled.
 I was telling a friend about the workshop just now suggesting it would be good as a non-alcoholic college activity.
 But my friend had a better idea, it would be extremely beneficial for the college staff.
 Chris, University of Western Australia.

-Not only am I enjoying the Gho-Ghetworkshop immensely, but I find it is helping me to be more constructive and more conscious in my feelings with people.
-It has also reinforced the realisation that we can only be in charge of ourselves and we have to be responsible for ourselves.
+Not only am I enjoying the Gho-Ghetworkshop immensely, but I find it is helping me to be more constructive and more conscious of my feelings with people.
+It has also reinforced the realization that we can only be in charge of ourselves and we have to be responsible for ourselves.
 Karen, University of Western Australia.

 I have appointed your input to the Professional Development needs of Coogee Primary School Staff.
-The extensive sessions on the Gho-Ghet process has equipped teachers and non-teaching staff with valuable skills and strategies to impart to students under their care.
+The extensive sessions on the GhoGhet process have equipped teachers and non-teaching staff with valuable skills and strategies to impart to students under their care.

 Subsequent sessions to parents and students at Coogee were very informative and generated further interest and an understanding of the importance of creative games to develop cooperation, self-esteem building, as well as social and non-verbal communication techniques.

-I am positive that Gho-Ghet does reap benefits in changing behaviours of the participates in guaranteeing more acceptable attitudes and developing of confidence with others.
-I wish you well in continuing this worthwhile programme at strengthening participates self-esteem and extending interpersonal skills to make our world a better place to live.
+I am positive that Gho-Ghet does reap benefits in changing behaviors of the participates in guaranteeing more acceptable attitudes and developing of confidence with others.
+I wish you well in continuing this worthwhile program at strengthening participates self-esteem and extending interpersonal skills to make our world a better place to live.
 Ken, Principal, Coogee Primary School.

 Thank you for an enjoyable introduction to Gho-Ghet.
 It certainly was a challenge for you to present a participative Professional Development session with all our staff on the second last day of school year.